What Can I Do About Kidney Disease?

 are also more common in patients with kidney disease.

 Most types of kidney disease are irreversible, but lowering the burden on the kidneys will slow further damage.
 Lifestyle changes and regular medical care are important steps.
 Keeping yourself in the best general health will also help keep your kidneys in the best health possible.

-Unfortunately, a failing kidney does not give many signs it is in trouble.
+does not give many early signs it is in trouble.
 As a result, many people have a high degree of failure before attention is brought to it.
 Regular medical care will help you control or eliminate the risk of kidney damage and monitor kidney changes.
-If you have any of the common conditions below that lead to kidney damage it is important to get regular medical care:
+If you have any of the common conditions below that can lead to kidney damage it is important to get regular medical care: